Fujifilm X-T100 vs Kodak S-1

-Both the X-T100 and the S-1 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the S-1 does not have a direct predecessor.
+The S-1 is a recent model that features in the current product line-up of Kodak.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Kodak websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T100 and the Kodak S-1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 24% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.